Bottlenose dolphin: Feeding

 Fish is one of the main items in the dolphin diet.
 They also eat shrimps, squid, mollusks, and cuttlefish, and only swallow the soft parts.
 They eat 22 pounds of fish a day.
 When they encounter a shoal of fish, they work as a team to herd them towards the shore to maximize the harvest.
 They also hunt alone, often targeting bottom-dwelling species.
 The bottlenose dolphin sometimes hits a fish with its fluke, sometimes knocking it out of the water, using a strategy called "fish whacking".
 "Strand feeding" is an inherited feeding technique used by bottlenose dolphins near and around coastal regions of Georgia and South Carolina.
 When a pod finds a school of fish, they will circle the school and trap the fish in a mini whirlpool.
 Then, the dolphins will charge at the school and push their bodies up onto a mud-flat, forcing the fish on the mud-flat, as well.
 The dolphins then crawl around on their sides, consuming the fish they washed up on shore.
 This happens only during low tides.

 One type of feeding behavior seen in bottlenose dolphins is mud ring feeding.

 Bottlenose dolphins conflict with small-scale coastal commercial fisheries in some Mediterranean areas.
 Common bottlenose dolphins are probably attracted to fishing nets because they offer a concentrated food source.
+However, human-dolphin interactions extend beyond fisheries and can have significant negative consequences for dolphin behavior and survival.
+Research has shown that frequent interactions with humans such as feeding, can alter dolphins' natural behaviors.
+Such exposure often reduces their innate wariness, making them more vulnerable to intentional harm and predation, including shark attacks.